UMass Boston

 Deadlines & Cost

-Deadlines: November 1 (priority) and December 1 (final) for spring admissions
+Deadlines: April 1 (priority) and June 15 (final) for fall admissions, November 1 (priority) and December 1 (final) for spring admissions

 Application Fee: The nonrefundable application fee is $75.
 UMass Boston alumni and current students that plan to complete degree requirements prior to graduate enrollment can submit the application without paying the application fee.

-Cost: For additional information regarding tuition and fees, please visit the Bursar’s Office or send an email to Bursar@umb.edu.
+Program Cost Information: For more detailed information on costs, please visit the Bursar's website or send an email to Bursar@umb.edu.
 Please refer to Graduate Student Financial Aid for more information on financial aid.

 Curriculum